leecher1337/ntvdmx64/readme.txt

 which therefore is a requirement for this all to work.
 Starting with Windows 11, "Secure Boot" cannot be disabled out of the box, therefore we use AppCert.DLL approach on Win 11 loader.
+Fortunately, the Windows 11 loader can also be used under Windows 10, so it is now possible to also use ntvdmx64 without Secure Boot.
 AppInit-DLLs only get injected to GUI processes by the CSRSS, but injection is also required into CLI processes as these are even more likely to launch a DOS application.
 Therefore the AppInit-DLL also has